I Had Glow Skin Clinic Signature Facial And It’s Worth Every Penny

 Not a part of the 8-step, but I recommend that you have a mask as an add-on when you do avail of the Signature Facial.
 The mask has linseed oil, aloe vera, and seaweed extract to help soften, calm, tone, and moisturize the skin.

-Before putting on the mask, Dawn informed me that it will cover my eyes and my lips as well.
-I think some people might find this to be uncomfortable as the entire face will be covered (except the nostrils of course), but for me, it was fine.
+Before putting on the mask, Dawn informed me that it would cover my eyes and my lips as well.
+I think some people might find this to be uncomfortable as the entire face will be covered (except the nostrils, of course), but for me, it was fine.

 Step 8: Rejuvenating cream and sunblock

 For the last step of this marvelous treatment, Dawn put a rejuvenating cream and sunblock on my skin.
-She then informed me that the treatment is complete.
-As soon as she said it, I got up from the bed and grabbed my camera, excited to see what my skin looks like.
+She then informed me that the treatment was complete.
+I got up from the bed and grabbed my camera, excited to see the results.

 Lo and behold!
 My skin looked visibly brighter and moisturized.
 Glow Skin Clinic has successfully brought back the glow to my skin.
-As I said, I don’t generally notice any difference from beauty products that I use or from other facial treatments that I had before, so I couldn’t believe my eyes when I saw that the appearance of my skin has improved.
+I couldn’t believe that my skin had improved.

 I loved the results.
 I’m so happy that with just one facial treatment, I’ve seen a remarkable change in my skin.
-My freckles and pimple marks have slightly faded and my skin lightened.
-I didn’t even avail of their more expensive treatments, yet as you can see, whatever magic they’re doing there, it definitely works.
+My freckles and pimple marks have faded slightly, and my skin lightened.

 After my beach trip, I intend to go back for another facial, hopefully with one of the treatments that Dr. Benesa recommended.
 When I do get it, I promise to blog about it as well.
-Special shout out to Dawn for being such a wonderful esthetician.
+I want to give a special shout-out to Dawn for being such a wonderful esthetician.

 Was it just hype and overly priced?
-The answer is no. Glow Skin Clinic proves the promise, no wonder it’s been recommended by many.
-This, by far, is the most amazing facial treatment experience in my life.
+The answer is no. Glow Skin Clinic lives up to its promise; no wonder it’s been recommended by many.
+I loved the Glow Skin Clinic Signature Facial, and it is, by far, the most amazing facial treatment experience in my life.